Welcome to The Democracy Box

 Omidaze’s vision and aims for the prototypes:

-The Democracy Box public information campaign prototype – for Omidaze to incrementally step away and for young co-creators to be upskilled and trained to lead The Democracy Box Public Information Campaign into the future under the guardianship of the BBC and the Electoral Commission and possibly more key stakeholder organisations.
+The Democracy Box public information campaign prototype – for Omidaze to incrementally step away and for young co-creators to be upskilled and trained to lead The Democracy Box Public Information Campaign into the future under the guardianship of the BBC and the Electoral Commission and additional key stakeholder organisations.
 If it is to succeed, the public information prototype needs to constantly change and evolve.
 The platforms that are being currently used will soon be obsolete and replaced by new trends and tech within the next decade.
-The only way to create a sustainable model is to ensure that 16 to 26 year olds are at the helm and constantly being recruited, trained and paid as co-creators.
+The only way to create a sustainable model is to ensure that those most disengaged and disenfranchisedare at the helm and constantly being recruited, trained and paid as co-creators.

 The Democracy Box toolkit – for this one prototype to provide commercial income for Omidaze/Yvonne Murphy in the form of both consultancy and licensing.